obokhove/FDnumerics2024/gulana/readme.md

 Each subfolders contains the working in a .pdf format and the relevant code and graph outputs for each exercise.
 To produce the same graphs, simply run each code seperately.
 Each question is defined as a function so that you can pass different variables if required, and the variables I used to produce the graphs are mentioned in the code and pdf file.

-NOTE: subfolder 'exercise4' is acutally question4, I just dont know how to change a subfolder name..

-I tried my best :)